TaaniBravo/wgups/overview.md

    Distances are stored in a Graph with route distances (HashTable) and adjacency list (HashTable).

-Initialize our trucks and drivers.
+Initialize our trucks and drivers. truck_one = Truck() truck_two = Truck()
+  truck_three = Truck()

 Load our trucks with packages.

-Truck 1 is loaded and leaves early at 8:00 AM to deliver many of the packages with an early deadline.
+Truck 1 leaves early at 8:00 AM to deliver many of the packages with an early deadline.
-Truck 2 is loaded and leaves at 9:05 AM to deliver the rest of the packages that might have a deadline but are delayed.
+Truck 2 leaves at 9:05 AM to deliver the rest of the packages that might have a deadline but are delayed.
-Truck 3 is loaded and awaits to leave once a driver becomes available.
+Truck 3 waits to leave once a driver becomes available.

-Nearest Neighbor Algorithm O(n) time complexity. while there are addresses that we need to deliver to
+Nearest Neighbor Algorithm O(n^2) time complexity, O(1) space complexity as we remove from the stack of delivery_locations. while there are delivery_locations for a given truck
-    find the closest address in the truck's list to deliver, to our current location deliver the package(s) to the address
+    find the closest address in the truck's list to deliver, to our current location nearest_location = first location in trucks's delivery_locations for location in truck's delivery locations
+        if location's distance is less than nearest_location nearest_location = current location

+    remove nearest_location from delivery_locations

+    deliver the package(s) to the address

+    travel to the nearest_location
-    update our current location
+      update truck current location
+      update truck's current time
+      update truck's accumulated miles
+      recalculate distances from the current location
-    update the accumulated miles and the time spent traveling remove the location from address that we need to deliver to
+    remove the location from address that we need to deliver to Once all delivery_locations have been visited return to the main hub.
 ```

 ### 2. Programming Environment